 - identifying targets

 From Akerman LLP, Washington, D.C.: Rick Spees, chair, Government Affairs & Public Policy Practice Group, and Jane Sargent, of counsel.
 From ASTC: Gillian Thomas, interim CEO, and Todd Happer.

-Registration will include a link to an archived recording of the webinar, so even if the live event doesn’t fit your schedule, you will receive access to its recording, which your and your colleagues can watch when you wish.
+Registration included a link to an archived recording of the webinar, so even if registrants couldn’t participate in the live event with their peers from around the world, they received access to its recording, which they and their colleagues can now watch when they wish.

 Write to email@example.com.